Holiday rentals in Protaras

-When is the best time to stay in a vacation rental in Protaras?
+The best time to stay in a holiday rental in Protaras

 Protaras is a summer destination, with many local businesses closing for the winter between November and April.
 Temperatures are at their hottest in July and August, which is also the peak time for visitors who book up the villas; in August, tourists are joined on the beach by many Cypriots, who also enjoy Protaras as a holiday spot.
 If you want slightly milder temperatures and fewer crowds, consider the shoulder seasons of May-June and September-October, which have their own attractions.
 The first two weekends in May see the celebration of the island-wide spring Flower Festival.
 In June, you can catch the religious festival of Kataklysmos, which Protaras and Paralimni mark with a number of family and sporting activities.
 You can also catch free outdoor cinema events as part of Protaras’s Summer Film Festival.

 Perched on Protaras’ tallest hill, the church of the Prophet Elias is visible from all around the town.
 It’s a pretty stone building, although not historic (it was built in 1984 on the site of a far older chapel), and requires some effort to visit.
 But the 153 steps up the steep cliff are worth it for the far-reaching views of the town and the blue sea beyond.

 Cape Greco National Forest Park